Next Service

 Location:

-Join with friends, old and new, to explore the advantages of a vegetarian lifestyle with the Mostly Veggie Lunch Club.
+Join with friends, old and new, to explore the advantages of plant based dining with the Mostly Veggie Lunch Club.
 All are welcome.
-Contact Tracy Watson: tracyj.watson@yahoo.com or 818-620-9451 (text or call)
+Contact Tracy Watson: tracyj.watson@yahoo.com or 818-620-9451 (text or call).

 EMERSON CHOIR